 Shlomi Steinberg

-steinberg AT uwaterloo DOT ca
+Email: steinberg AT uwaterloo DOT ca (Enable JavaScript to decode)

+I am part of the UWaterloo CGL group.
 My research resides between the realms of computer graphics and computational optics.
 I currently work on physical light transport, which serves as a bridge between rendering and wave optics.
-I would like to realize a cohesive computational theory that is able to simulate the wave-optical behaviour of light in complex, real-life scenes and environments.
-One use case would be simulating how different sensors (imaging or non-imaging; optical, IR, RADAR, and so on) perceive the environment.
-For example, a self-driving car on the road.
-Accurate simulation of the car's sensors would allow us to generate data for testing, validation, and training, in a safe, virtual setting.
+I would like to realize a cohesive computational theory that enables the simulation of the wave-optical behaviour of light in complex, real-life scenes and environments.

 Short Bio